pawarherschel/UniOfAalto/condensed-script.typ

 #next-slide[Krita/GIMP Palette Generator]<slides>

-I've also created a tool that quantizes an image
+I also created a tool which quantizes given image

 and

 generates a palette from it.

+#breath

 #next-slide[Kait]<slides>